 The amended Rule 218 and the new Rules 218.2 and 218.3 provide specifications for both former RECLAIM CEMS that are previously certified according to the RECLAIM program, as well as non-RECLAIM CEMS that are previously certified according to Rules 218 and 218.1.

-UPDATE: On July 28, 2021, at 3 pm ET, VIM hosted the Overview of the SCAQMD New CEMS Rules 218.2 and 218.3 webinar.
+UPDATE: On March 30, 2022 at 2 pm ET, VIM will be hosting another session of the Overview of the SCAQMD New CEMS Rules 218.2 and 218.3 webinar.
 The webinar covered the significant changes in CEMS requirements and their potential impact on your facility.
 We provided an overview of those changes and recommendations on how to best implement them.

-To request a recording for this webinar, please visit our PREVIOUS WEBINAR page.
+To request a recording for any previously recorded webinar, please visit our PREVIOUS WEBINAR page.